thoughtworksarts/thoughtworksarts.github.io/app/_posts/2020-04-02-ai-brainwave-opera-world-premiere.markdown

 Rehearsals and specialized training were conducted with Strauta, including training in contact improvisation.
 Pearlman then worked with Heng, based in Singapore, Sonmo, based in Thailand and Zhou based in Texas to develop and test the GPT-2 database that formed the backbone of the AIBO character.

 {% include image file='brain-opera-3.jpg'
-   caption='A post-performance group shot at the Estonian Academy of Music' %}
+   alt='Eleven people posing in a performance studio with the lights up' caption='A post-performance group shot at the Estonian Academy of Music' %}

 The post-performance photograph shows some of the team along with collaborators and audience members.
 From left to right: Sniedze Strauta, Mauri Kaipainen, Ellen Pearlman, Gerhard Lock, Hans Gunter Lock, Julie Yaunches, Rūta Kruliauskaitė, Andrew McWilliams, Pia Tikka, Tavet Jansen and Dila Demir.